 Ludd Walk

 Our 2-mile walk is going to weave a small path through the town, where there are plenty of marks still left from our manufacturing history.
 The locations are all hyperlinked below if you need a helping hand following the route.
-If you enjoy the walk, you can listen back to Mateus’ talk at Show + Tell, here.

 As you walk, talk to your fellow walkers and consider these questions and stories.
 How does this history make you feel about this place?
 How do you feel about the technologies we use today?
 Can the development of technologies be paused or stopped?